Skip to main content

 Its key functions are raising capital, enabling trading, ensuring fair pricing, and providing liquidity so investors can buy or sell easily.

-Who regulates the U.S. stock market?
+Who regulates the stock market?

 The U.S. stock market is regulated by the Securities and Exchange Commission (SEC), which enforces rules to protect investors and maintain fair markets.